smarr2198/noteTaker/02-Homework/Develop/README.md

 ## Links to Application

 - Here is the link to the repo: [smarr2198/repo](https://github.com/smarr2198/noteTaker)
-- Here is the link to the pages: [smarr2198/pages](https://smarr2198.github.io/noteTaker/)
 - Here is the link to the deployer Heroku page: [smarr2198/heroku](https://note-taker-smarr2198.herokuapp.com/notes)